Jesus Christ shows us the love of God

 - Jesus destroyed Satan's forces by just being Who He is, God.
 Yet, He allowed His people, the Jews, to blaspheme Him (without destroying them), when they said, "He was of the devil Himself."
 Read Mark 1:21-27 and Mark 3:22-30.
 What does this tell you about Jesus?

 - Jesus had all the angels of heaven at His command.
 Nevertheless, He allowed a large group of religious leaders to arrest Him in a garden.
-They were led there by one of Jesus friends who betrayed Him with a kiss!
+They were led there by one of Jesus' friends who betrayed Him with a kiss!
 Read Matthew 26:46-56.
 Have you ever been unloving to someone, maybe even betrayed a person?
-Remember, because Jesus loved you ever so much, He died for you, so you can be forgiven.
+Remember, because Jesus loved you - He allowed Himself to be betrayed even to the point of death on a cross, so you can be absolutely forgiven in Him.

 - Jesus is Sovereign over all things.
 Yet, He allowed His trial to be like a Hollywood circus.
-He also allowed His own countrymen, who wanted Him dead and out of their way for reasons of only jealousy, to engineer His crucifixion.
+He also allowed His own countrymen, who wanted Him dead and out of their way for reasons of jealousy - to engineer His crucifixion.
 He allowed this all because of His love for us.
-Read Mark 15:9-15.
-Are you understanding from this lesson, at least as well as you can, how much Jesus gave up and took for you on this earth?
-How much are you willing to give up to love Him back, such as a half-hour of your time everyday to read and study His Word?
+Read Mark 15:9–15.
+I think you would agree, it's hard to grasp the humiliation-suffering Jesus willingly took for us, so we could be saved from death and eternal punishment.
+I know my explaining comes short...
+We need to ask ourselves, "What are we willing to give up to love Him back?"
+Maybe a half-hour of your time every day to read His Word?
+Maybe a regular daily prayer time?
+Maybe teaching that study in your church or watching your neighbors kids?
+Yes, maybe even going overseas to do free dental work or build a house that was destroyed by an earthquake?

 - Jesus, since He is God, has a character that is completely absent of sin.
 Because He is holy, His whole being instinctively abhors sin.
 Nevertheless, He willingly took our sin upon Himself when He died on the cross, so our sins could be forgiven.
 Read Isaiah 6:3 and 2 Corinthians 5:21.
 How do you think God feels when His Spirit is convicting you of a sin and you refuse to listen to Him?